mortizm1988/PhD_accounting_governance/slides.md

 - similar evidence, but far less extensive, about the use of accounting measures in divisional managers' compensations (Bushman et al. 1995, Keating 1997).
 ---

-Why compensation contracts allow give room for accounting discretion?
+Why compensation contracts give room for accounting discretion?
 - More informative signals about firm performance (Dye & Verrecchia (1995)).
 - The discretion can increase share value by, for example, reducing the probability of bond covenant violations.